PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Third Party Integrations/Synchronising Cloud Code with GitHub.md

 ![](img/GitSynch/4.png)

-### Merging Cloud Gabs Code into a GitHub repository
+## Merging Cloud Code into a GitHub Repository

 In the following steps, some type of versioning control application may be useful in adding the Cloud Code to your choice of repository.